 - a.
 Programs shall ensure the availability of individual and court advocacy, as well as individual and group support services for both sheltered and non-sheltered victims and. when appropriate, for their children.
-To ensure confidentiality of shelter clients, support groups for non-sheltered victims shall be offered in a location outside of the crisis center. - b.
+To ensure the confidentiality of shelter clients, support groups for non-sheltered victims shall be offered in a location outside of the sheltering space. - b.
 When a support group is offered, clients must be able to access that service within a maximum of 12 weeks of making a request. - c.
 Support group facilitators shall have adequate training and experience, and their credentials should be reviewed by the program prior to the beginning of their work with the program.
-All support group facilitators shall have at a minimum, the training required of direct service volunteers or documentation of equivalent training. - d.
+All support group facilitators shall have, at a minimum, the training required of direct service volunteers or documentation of equivalent training. - d.
 Support group facilitators shall be equipped to provide information to group attendees about other resources available through the program, as well as local emergency services. - e.
+In cases where clients receive counseling, the program shall either use a licensed professional on staff or on contract to provide the counseling or refer the client to a licensed professional in the community. - f.
+Additional suggested expanded advocacy and support services include but are not limited to: - i.
+Job counseling and training should be specifically designed for domestic violence survivors entering the job market, taking into consideration their previous absence from the job market and their lack of recent paid work experience, and building on the skills and experience possessed by the client.
+Job placement services should aim to place domestic violence survivors in available jobs in the public and private sectors. - ii.
+Health education and counseling services should reflect general principles of preventive health care, including, but not limited to, family health care, nutrition education, and the selection of physicians and health care services. - iii.
+Financial management services should include information and assistance on all aspects of financial management, including but not limited to insurance, taxes, estate and probate matters, mortgages, and loans. - iv.
+Educational services should include information concerning available secondary and post-secondary education programs beneficial to domestic violence survivors seeking employment, and information services with respect to all employment in the public and private sectors, education, health, public assistance, and unemployment assistance programs.

-In cases where clients receive therapeutic counseling, the program shall either use a licensed professional on staff or on contract to provide the counseling or refer the client to a licensed professional in the community. - 7.
-Community Education: Sexual assault programs shall offer awareness of the services provided and community education training programs and outreach by utilizing methods such as the following: - a.
-Programs shall provide the community with information on recognizing the symptoms of sexual assault, the importance of supporting efforts to reduce it, and how to prevent sexual violence.
-This should include information on human trafficking, teen dating violence, and other gender-based violence. - b.
-Programs shall provide professional training to groups and organizations about appropriate identification of and response to sexual violence as well as prevention strategies. - c.
+- 7. Community Education: Programs shall offer awareness of the services provided and community education training programs and outreach by utilizing methods such as the following: - a.
+Programs shall provide the community with information on recognizing the symptoms of abuse and domestic violence, the importance of supporting efforts to reduce it, and how to prevent domestic violence. - b.
+Programs shall provide professional training to groups and organizations about appropriate identification of and response to domestic violence as well as prevention strategies. - c.
 Programs shall have brochures and materials that outline available program services and other community resources for adults and children.
 Materials should be translated into the primary languages spoken by the local population. - d.
-Community education should be geared to address the diversity of the population served in the community.
+Community education should be geared to address the diversity of the population served in the community. - D. Case Management, including plans for referral, follow-up, and advocacy.